 Some freelancers, hobbyists, and people with side gigs may be surprised to learn they are actually engaged in business and need to declare their business income, according to the way their government defines a business.
 Organizations such as the Internal Revenue Service (IRS) offer a sort of profit test to determine whether a person or corporation is operating a claimed business.

-2) All activities done for profit or in expectation of profit count.
-So selling things at a flea market or out of the trunk of my car or wherever counts.
+Any activities performed for profit or in expectation of a profit are considered a business activity.
+This includes selling items at a flea market, from the trunk of a car, or on eBay.

 Types of Businesses